STD Testing at PhysicianOne Urgent Care

-A single unprotected sexual encounter could result in an STD, so it is important to be tested promptly.
-Seek testing within 1–2 weeks after an unprotected encounter, and then again 90 days later, to rule out emergent infection.
+A single unprotected sexual encounter could result in an STD, so it’s important to be tested promptly.
+Receive testing within one to two weeks after an unprotected encounter—and then again 90 days later—to rule out an infection.

-Typically, the doctor will perform a brief physical exam.
+Typically, a medical professional who is screening for STDs will perform a brief physical exam to check for physicals signs of infection.
 This may include a pelvic exam for female patients.
-Your healthcare provider may also draw blood or collect urine for STD testing.
-In some instances, the doctor may use a sterile cotton swab to collect a sample from affected tissue(s), for further testing.
+This professional may also draw blood or collect urine for STD testing.
+In some instances, a clinician may use a sterile cotton swab to collect a sample from the affected area for further testing.

-- A burning sensation while urinating (men or women)
+- Pain or a burning sensation while urinating

 - Bleeding between menstrual periods

 - Sores, blisters, rashes, or warts on the genitals

 - Burning, itching, or discomfort in the genital area